-This information is for you if you have ovarian cancer or want to know more about it.
+This information is for you if you are suffering from ovarian cancer or want to know more about it.
 It tells you about the most common form of ovarian cancer, the stages and grades of cancer, and the treatment you may be offered.
 It may be helpful if you are a partner, friend or relative of someone with ovarian cancer.